workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.1.2 =
+* Fixes a support for PHP 5.3
+* Fixes a date/time formatting for one-day workshop

 = 2.1.1 =
 Fixes a bug with incorrect jQuery loading on some websites